TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 only extend that one type.
 This is, for example, commonly done when extending the model of :t3ext:`news`.

-If you are planing to publish your extension that extends another extensions model, research on `Packagist <https://packagist.org/>`__ and the `TER (TYPO3 extension repository) <https://extensions.typo3.org/>`__ for extensions that are already extending the model.
+If you are planning to publish your extension that extends another extensions model, research on `Packagist <https://packagist.org/>`__ and the `TER (TYPO3 extension repository) <https://extensions.typo3.org/>`__ for extensions that are already extending the model.
 If necessary, put them in